What is Hypertrophy and Why Does it Matter?

 High-intensity training (HIT) has gained popularity among fitness enthusiasts for its effectiveness in promoting hypertrophy in a shorter amount of time compared to traditional training methods.
 HIT typically involves performing exercises at a high level of effort for brief periods, often incorporating techniques such as circuit training or interval training.
 The intensity of these workouts leads to significant metabolic stress and muscle fatigue, both of which are key drivers of hypertrophy.

 One notable benefit of high-intensity training is its ability to stimulate muscle growth while also improving cardiovascular fitness.
-For instance, a study published in the Journal of Strength and Conditioning Research found that participants who engaged in high-intensity interval training (HIIT) experienced similar increases in muscle size compared to those who performed traditional resistance training with lower intensity.
+For instance, a study published in the Journal of Strength and Conditioning Research found that participants who engaged in high-intensity interval training (HIIT) experienced similar increases in muscle size compared to those who performed traditional resistance training at lower intensity.
 Furthermore, HIT can be more time-efficient; individuals can achieve substantial results in shorter workout sessions, making it an appealing option for those with busy schedules.

 The Best Exercises for Igniting Hypertrophy